 There are two trails in the City of David.
 The trails are marked in red and yellow.

 Both of the trails start and end at the same place.
-But after several POI, they split.
+But after several points of interest, they split.
 The red trail leads you through the water tunnel, and the yellow goes through the dry tunnel.
-Let’s look at the trail map above in the maps section.
+You can find the trail map above in the maps section.

 The Large Stone Structure

-The Large Stone Structure (POI #2) is located under the ticket office and this is where our visit starts.
+The Large Stone Structure (point of interest #2) is located under the ticket office, and this is where our visit starts.